OpsMx/standard-isd-gitops/upgrade/README.md

 18. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
 To do this, in the ISD UI:
    - Click setup
    - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
-   - Check the values already filled in, make changes if required and click "update".
+   - Click "edit" on the 3 dots on the far right.
+Check the values already filled in, make changes if required and click "update".
    - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halayard pod

 ## If things go wrong during upgrade